synfinatic/aws-sso-cli/docs/commands.md

     * `sts` -- Flush temporary STS credentials for IAM roles
     * `sso` -- Flush temporary AWS SSO credentials
     * `all` -- Flush temporary STS and SSO credentials

+**Note:** Flushing non-expired SSO credentials will not cause new credentials to be issued on the next call to the AWS SSO API, but rather the existing credentials will be refreshed from the browser session.

 ---